 - Business credit report request: your new or existing customer applies for credit, and you send your lengthy application forms to collect their business information.

 - Information gathering: once your customer has completed the necessary paperwork, it can take your team days, sometimes weeks, to process and collect further necessary info—calling references, updating your systems, dealing with credit bureaus.
+And if you do not know how to read an Experian business credit report, it's even more difficult.

 - Decision: it's time for your team to decide whether to extend net terms or not and determine the total credit limit the customer should receive.
 No matter how thorough your credit check process is, this decision is often based mostly on gut feeling and intuition.
+If the decision you are making is not correct, then your business credit report could be costing you money.

 More customers mean more business, which is great for your bottom line.
 But more customers also means running more business credit reports, which ultimately results in more work for your team.